Broncelino/Hello-World/README.md

 will stand as the front page of my portfolio.
 I've already made other programs in various languages and have them posted to this github.
 As of now 9/17/22 I am aiming to become a Database admin or something else in that field.

-Code: this code is a simple print statement in the pythong language.
+Code: this code is a simple print statement in the python language.
 Software Demo Video: https://youtu.be/fDWbUsMndpo

 #enviroment